 You should appeal if HMRC have worked out your tax credit award incorrectly or decided that you are not entitled to part of or all of your tax credit award and you do not agree with this.

 Daisha claims tax credits for her 3 children.
 Her eldest child finished her GCSE’s but decided to stay on at school to do her A levels.
 Daisha told HMRC and continued to receive tax credits for 3 children.
 When HMRC work out Daisha’s final tax credits for the year, they only included 2 children.
 Because Daisha received money for 3 children, HMRC thought that they had overpaid her.
 Daisha appealed the decision and asked HMRC to change her award as she should have received tax credits for 3 children.
 If she is successful, the overpayment will disappear.
 Daisha was right to appeal.

 You should dispute if HMRC have the right information about your income and situation, but for some reason you were paid more than you were entitled to.

 Eric and his wife have 2 children but were paid tax credits for 3 children.
 When Eric received his award notice, he phoned HMRC to tell them they had the number of children wrong.
 HMRC did not correct the mistake and kept on paying Eric too much tax credit.
 At the end of the year, Eric had received more tax credit than he should have and so had an overpayment.
 Eric used the dispute process because he didn’t think he should have to pay it back because he told HMRC of the mistake as soon as he saw his award notice.
+It was their fault that they hadn't done anything about it.
 Eric was right to dispute.